profilepress/profilepress-readmes/readme.txt

 See the website for more info http://profilepress.net

 == Changelog ==

+= 2.1.2 =
+* Fixed bug where social login via Twitter doesn't use user's email address even when it is returned.
+* Added filter for all shortcode attributes of form fields.

 = 2.1.1 =
 * Added option to disable required attribute in login and registration form fields.